Table Of Contents

 Get a Free Exactech Ankle Lawsuit Evaluation With Our Lawyers

-The Medical Device Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in product liability lawsuits.
-Our law firm is handling individual litigation nationwide and currently accepting new ankle implant complications cases in all 50 states.
+The Medical Device Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in product liability lawsuits.
+Our law firm is handling individual litigation nationwide and currently accepting new ankle implant complication cases in all 50 states.

 Free Exactech Recall Claim Evaluation: Again, if you were forced to undergo revision surgery or suffered complications following knee or ankle surgery with a defective implant or failed device, you should contact our law firm immediately.
 You may be entitled to financial compensation for medical expenses by filing an Exactech Lawsuit and we can help.